-An exemption clause can be thought of as the “what-if” part of a contract—the clause that explains the consequences of breaching the agreement, unsafe behavior, or any other variables that may occur.
+An exemption clause can be thought of as the “what-if” part of a contract.
+That is, it is the clause that explains the consequences of breaching the agreement, unsafe behavior, or any other variables that may occur.

 A simple way to ensure the consistency and clarity of exclusion clauses within an organization is by templatizing contracts.
-With a contract lifecycle management platform that has access rights along with a full template library, organizations can be sure that no wording is changed and the company is properly protected.
+With a contract lifecycle management platform that has access rights along with a full template library, organizations can be sure that no wording changes and the company has proper protection.

 For example, a limitation clause could state that in the event of an injury, the company will pay up to $500 in damages.
-Limitation clauses are often stated in the negative, such as “The company will not be liable for more than $500 in damages.”
+Limitation clauses often have wording in the negative.
+For example, “The company will not be liable for more than $500 in damages.”

 Having all people, processes, and documents in one place brings the benefits of security, collaboration, and organization to any organization.
 While the content of a contract may remain complex, ensuring that content is consistent and easier to manage is possible with the power of a platform.